cheprasov/ts-cv/README.md

 September 2015 – September 2016 (1 year 1 month)
 Currency Solutions is a rather large Foreign Exchange firm, that unlike other companies, that usually handle both smaller and larger payments, focuses only on large transfers.

+Main duties:
+- Development of Front-end (JavaScript, React) for a service of global money transfer.
+- Backend development for the money transer service, REST API, DB architecture, highload optimization, Unit Testing, Code review and other.

 Used Technologies:
 - PHP 5.5 - 5.6
+- JavaScript (ES6, ReactJS, jQuery, TypeScript)
 - MySQL, Redis, Memcached
 - Nginx, Docker, Gitlab.
-- JavaScript (ES6, ReactJS, jQuery, TypeScript)
 - Jira, Bitbucket, Bamboo
 - etc.